 How Big is This Problem?
 How Many Lives are Affected?

 30 million American adults (1 in 7) are estimated to have chronic kidney disease, but most don’t even know they have it.
 Approximately 1 in 3 adults with diabetes and 1 in 5 adults with high blood pressure may have chronic kidney disease.
-Nearly 680,000 Americans have irreversible kidney failure, or end-stage renal disease (ESRD), and need dialysis or a kidney transplant to survive.
+Over 660,000 Americans have irreversible kidney failure, or end-stage renal disease (ESRD), and need dialysis or a kidney transplant to survive.
 Over 475,000 ESRD patients receive dialysis at least 3 times per week to replace kidney function.
 121,000 people started ESRD treatment in 2014, of which 118,000 started dialysis.
 Over 200,000 Americans live with a kidney transplant.
-100,000 Americans are waiting on a kidney transplant right now.
-But only about 19,000 will receive one this year, one-third of which will come from living donors.
+Over 100,000 Americans are waiting for a kidney transplant, over 19,000 Americans received a kidney transplant in 2016 and over 5,600 Americans received a kidney transplant from a living donor in 2015.

 CKD shortens life expectancy by 5–11 years.
-Over 95,000 people with kidney failure died in 2014.
+Over 89,000 people with kidney failure die each year.
 The number of people who die prematurely from all stages of kidney disease and conditions related to kidney disease is much, much higher.

 What are the Costs?